yksht/jquery.responsivegrid/README.md

 	'gutter' : space between blocks.
 You can use 'px' and '%' (percent from .grid block width) By default: 10px

-	'itemheight' : item height.
+	'itemHeight' : item height.
 You can use 'px' and '%' (percent from .grid-item block width) by default: 100%

 	'gridItemSelector' : selector for children blocks